freepowder/freepowder/edit-me/content/professionalExperiences/01-vanguard.md

 ---
 Permanent.

-Leading all the European Marketing sites.
-(13 different sites)
+Managed 13 European Marketing sites as Tech Lead.

-Build a generator for Vanguard group to create Web applications from scratch based on country and market configuration with Angular and AEM.
+Developed a Web application generator using Angular and AEM for Vanguard group to customize applications based on country and market settings.

-Build a private npm 'Angular UI + AEM components' Library to be used widely by the company for building marketing websites and internal tools.
+Created an 'Angular UI + AEM components' Library for company-wide use in website development and internal tools.

-Agile with 2 weeks Sprints, 2 week based delivery to prod.

-Leading a team of 5-6 developers (AEM and web).
+Led a team of 5-6 developers specializing in AEM and web technologies.

-- Internal conference speaking showcasing the company about the Angular + AEM generator.
+Delivered presentations at internal conferences to demonstrate the Angular + AEM generator.

-- Support and drive development for other countries like the USA, Canada, Australia and Mexico in Angular and AEM.
+Supported development initiatives in countries such as USA, Canada, Australia, and Mexico using Angular and AEM technologies.

-- Optimized 11 source codes repositories into one, (single source of truth) so the output build is on demand based on configuration (country + market configuration)
+Consolidated 11 source code repositories into a single repository for efficient on-demand builds based on country and market configurations.

-Angular, AEM, Typescript, Storybook, RxJs, SSR, NodeJs, NestJs, Java, AmCharts, Bootstrap, SPA, AWS, Docker, AEM, Bitbucket, Karma, Jasmine, BDD
+Utilized tech stack including Angular, AEM, Typescript, Storybook, RxJs, Graphql, SSR, NodeJs, NestJs, Java, AmCharts, Bootstrap, SPA, AWS, Docker, AEM, Bitbucket, Karma, Jasmine, BDD